 The graph shown is dependant on whether you are accessing a Receiver or Transmitter.

-• Transmitter: The TX graph will be predominately shown.
-The RX graph again is usually flat but may change if a lot of USB data is being received from a Receiver.
+- Transmitter: When viewing a Transmitter, the TX bandwidth data series is the primary activity shown.
+The RX bandwidth series is usually flat, but may increase if a large amount of USB data is being received from a Receiver.

 Troubleshooting